 With so many places to debut your videos, getting the correct aspect ratio has become critical to your project’s success.
-But aspect ratio it can be tricky to understand.
+But it can be tricky to understand.

-Today we will define aspect ratio, and go over the different types of aspect ratio you can use to promote your work.
+Today we’re going to provide an aspect ratio definition, along with the different formats you can use to promote your work.

 Aspect ratio definition

-The aspect ratio of an image describes the relationship between width and height.
-Aspect ratio is usually written as two numbers separated by a colon, as in 16:9.
+Aspect ratio is the relationship between width and height of an image.
+It's usually written as two numbers separated by a colon, as in 16:9.
 It can also be written with an “x” between the numbers.

 Your aspect ratio changes depending on where you put your content.
 Have you ever tried to load a video onto Instagram and had the best parts cut off?

 Or are you old enough to remember what it was like watching movies on box TVs?
 It helps you literally frame your message for every viewer.
 A better framed message will result in a better connection with your audience.

 When do I use an aspect ratio calculator?

 When you’re editing or resizing images, it’s essential to have an aspect ratio calculator.
 Especially if you’re going from widescreen to full-screen aspect ratio.